ftomasul/Compilers_Group_Work/Lexer/Readme.txt

 The make file should handle all compilation so just type "make" into the terminal within a directory containing all included files.
 The make file should run flex on the lexer.l file "flex lexer.l", which should produce a file called lex.yy.c.
 It will then compile that file "g++ lex.yy.c -o lexer" and produce an executable file simply called lexer.
+It will then execute this file using our example "./lexer example.f23".

+If you wish to test another file, simply call the executable again with whatever file you would to test. "./lexer file.f23".
-You can run the executable with the command "./lexer".
-It is designed to take one file as an argument so run it with whatever file you want to use as an example like so: "./lexer example.f23".
-It is only designed to take one argument, so if you don't give it any files or more than one file it will print an error.
-Once you run it with a file it will perform lexical analysis on that file printing each token it finds to a new line on the terminal.
+The executable lexer is designed to only take one argument, so if you give it no arguments or more than one it will print an error.